 The most obvious benefit is to your customer.
 Those who take advantage of offerings like curbside pickup are likely to expect similarly convenient return options.
 Curbside returns offer many of the same benefits as BOPIS.

-In fact, 23% of shoppers who’ve used BOPIS say they use it specifically because they enjoy the option to instantly return products if necessary.
-Meanwhile, 77% say they like being able to see and handle products before taking them home.
-Offering convenient pickup and return solutions can also significantly improve customer loyalty.
+In fact, customer surveys have shown that a considerable percentage of shoppers who’ve used BOPIS appreciate the option to instantly return products if necessary.
+Additionally, customers enjoy the ability to see and handle products before taking them home.
+Offering convenient pickup and return solutions can significantly improve customer loyalty.

 Reduced Reverse Shipping Costs

-Even before COVID changed the ecommerce world, retailers still paid an average of $10 per return.
-In 2019, consumers returned more than $100 billion worth of goods between Thanksgiving and January.
-Shoppers were three times more likely to return online purchases.
-These rates of return are likely to skyrocket this holiday season, given the overall growth of ecommerce as a whole.
-With curbside returns, you can provide a simple, no-label-, no-shipping-required option that appeals to the convenience-minded buyer.
-Plus, retailers can save money by sending returns back to warehouses in bulk, especially after they’re returned to a central hub like a store.
+Even before the impact of COVID on the ecommerce world, retailers were already paying an average of $10 per return.
+With the overall growth of ecommerce, the rates of return are expected to continue rising.
+Curbside returns provide a simple, no-label, no-shipping-required option that appeals to convenience-minded buyers.
+Retailers can also save money by sending returns back to warehouses in bulk, especially after they’re returned to a central hub like a store.

 Increased store traffic